andyatkinson/andyatkinson.github.io/_posts/2021-09-29-unlogged-tables-bulk-inserts-returning.md

 Unlogged tables are normal tables, but with an `UNLOGGED` option supplied at creation time.

-### The returning keyword
+### Returning data from a query

-The `returning` keyword will return the selected rows from a query, all fields with `returning *`, whether it's an update or in this case a `DELETE` query.
+The [`returning` clause](https://www.postgresql.org/docs/9.5/dml-returning.html) will return the selected rows from a query, all fields with `returning *`, whether it's an update or in this case a `DELETE` query.

 So combining unlogged tables, `returning *`, with the intention of inserting items in bulk, we can insert 10 million rows in a single statement as follows below.